Randomized reference models for temporal networks: Survey of applications of randomized reference models

-Early motivation to use RRMs of temporal networks was to understand why models of information diffusion unfold extremely slowly in communication networks even when modeled by the fastest possible spreading model, i.e.\ an SI process with $\beta\to\infty$ \cite{Karsai2011S}.
-In the study two mobile communication networks and an email network were considered to study this phenomenon~\footnote{Since the available datasets were not long enough to simulate full penetration of the dynamical process, periodic temporal boundary conditions were applied letting the process to continue from the beginning of the event sequence once it reached the last event.
-Note that this condition introduces some biases, by generating non-existing time-respecting paths \cite{Pan2011P}, but with a minor effect which does not qualitatively change the results.}.
-The study introduced four MRRMs and measured the average fraction of infected nodes to study the early and late time behavior of the spreading process.
-As compared to the diffusion on the original sequence (which takes about $700$ days for full penetration) the fastest null model was \new{the model termed {\sl configuration model} (corresponding to the composition of the link shuffling P[$\kstat$,$\lc$,$\pxl(\Thf)$] and the timeline-snapshot intersection P[$\w$,$\t$]---Sec.~\ref{sec:compositions}), removing all structural and temporal correlations while keeping only the empirical heterogeneities in the node degrees, $\k$, in the distribution of link weights, $p(\w)$, and in the cumulative activity over time, $\Ebf$}.
-At the same time, the largest contribution to the overall acceleration effect appeared once applying \new{the model termed {\sl time shuffled} (the timeline-snapshot intersection P[$\w$,$\t$]---}Sec.~\ref{sec:intersections-TS-Snaps}) and \new{the {\sl link-sequence shuffled} model P[$\L$,$\pxl(\Thf)$]---}Sec.~\ref{sec:intersections-LS-TS}).
-This leads to the conclusions that the bursty interaction dynamics and the Granovetterian weight-topology correlations \cite{Granovetter1973S} are dominantly responsible for the slow spreading of information in these systems.
-On the other hand the \new{{\sl equal-weight link-sequence shuffled} model (the link-timeline intersection P[$\w$,$\pxl(\Thf)$]---}Sec.~\ref{sec:intersections-LS-TS}), which eliminates all causal correlations between events taking place on adjacent links but conserves the weighted network structure and temporal correlations in individual timelines, was observed to slightly slow down the process during the early phase, while accelerating it in the long run.
-As an alternative possible explanation, effects of circadian fluctuations, were also studied here via two canonical RRMs (Sec.~\ref{sec:generative}) where interaction times were generated by either a homogeneous or an inhomogeneous Poisson process (with the rate of creation of new events set equal to either the mean (time-averaged) or the instantaneous rate of event creation, respectively).
-These models thus conserved $\langle\wij\rangle$ and $(\langle\wij\rangle,\langle\Et\rangle)$, respectively.
-These generative models demonstrated that although circadian fluctuations may cause short term fluctuations in the overall speed of the spreading process, on the longer temporal scale they have negligible effects on the spreading dynamics.
+Early motivation to use RRMs of temporal networks was to understand why models of information diffusion unfold extremely slowly in various communication networks even when modeled by the fastest possible spreading model, i.e.\ an SI process with $\beta\to\infty$ \cite{Karsai2011S}.
+The study introduced four MRRMs in order to quantify the contributions of topology and various temporal features of communication data to the spreading speed: (1) a model termed {\sl configuration model} (corresponding to the composition of the link shuffling P[$\kstat$,$\lc$,$\pxl(\Thf)$] and the timeline-snapshot intersection P[$\w$,$\t$]---Sec.~\ref{sec:compositions}), removing all structural and temporal correlations while keeping only the empirical heterogeneities in the node degrees, $\k$, in the distribution of link weights, $p(\w)$, and in the cumulative activity over time, $\Ebf$.
+(2) a model termed {\sl time shuffled} (the timeline-snapshot intersection P[$\w$,$\t$]---Sec.~\ref{sec:intersections-TS-Snaps}), (3) the {\sl link-sequence shuffled} model P[$\L$,$\pxl(\Thf)$]---Sec.~\ref{sec:intersections-LS-TS}), and (4) the {\sl equal-weight link-sequence shuffled} model (the link-timeline intersection P[$\w$,$\pxl(\Thf)$]---Sec.~\ref{sec:intersections-LS-TS}), which eliminates all causal correlations between events taking place on adjacent links but conserves the weighted network structure and temporal correlations in individual timelines.
+The conclusions was that shuffling more in general makes the spreading faster, and that he bursty interaction dynamics and the Granovetterian weight-topology correlations \cite{Granovetter1973S} are dominantly responsible for the slow spread of information in these systems.